jcharo1/react-github-activity-calendar/README.md

 ## Props

 - `userName` (required): The Github username for which to display activity.
-- `apiKey` (required): Your Github API key.
+- `githubApiKey` (required): Your Github API key.
 It is requried that you generate your own API key from Github and pass it as a prop to the component If no API key is provided, the component will not be able to make requests to the Github API, to display your activity.
 I have provided steps to generate your api token below.
 - `backgroundColor` (optional): The background color of the calendar (hex color code, e.g. `#ffffff`).
 - `color` (optional): The color of the text and github icon(hex color code, e.g. `#000000`).